don-v/JSBooks/EloquentJS_3rdEd/P1_Language/06_Objects/notes/06_Objects.md

 ## THE ITERATOR INTERFACE

 The object given to a `for/of` loop is expected to be _iterable_.
-This means it has a method named wiht the `Symbol.iterator` symbol (a symbol value defined by the language, stored as a property of the `Symbol` function).
+This means it has a method named with the `Symbol.iterator` symbol (a symbol value defined by the language, stored as a property of the `Symbol` function).

 When called, that method should return an object that provided a second interface,